Function List

 ball(radius)

-draws a sphere with radiusradius
+draws a 3D sphere with a radius ofradius

 .ball()

-and subdivision levellevel
+and subdivision level oflevel

 .

-- Default subdivision level 4.
+- The default level is 4.

 tube